chipcullen/chipcullen_com/src/posts/the-contrast-triangle.md

 ## Check it out!

 I hope you find this little tool helpful.
-[Give it a try](https://contrast-triangle.com), and let me know what you think in the comments.
+[Give it a try](https://contrast-triangle.com)!